 Our real-time SISR can provide competitive advantages in a wide variety of practical engineering applications.
-In this section, we target a specific use case of mobile robotics, proposing our EdgeSRGAN system as an efficient deep learning based solution for real-time image transmission.
-Indeed, robot remote control in unknown terrains needs a reliable transmission of visual data at a satisfying framerate, preserving robustness even in bandwidth degraded conditions.
+In this section, we target a specific use case of mobile robotics, proposing our EdgeSRGAN system as an efficient deep learning-based solution for real-time image transmission.
+Indeed, robot remote control in unknown terrains needs a reliable transmission of visual data at a satisfying framerate, preserving robustness even in bandwidth-degraded conditions.
 This requirement is particularly relevant for high-speed platforms and UAVs.
-Dangerous or delicate tasks such as tunnel exploration, inspection or open space mission all require an available visual stream for the human supervision, regardless of the autonomy level of the platform.
-In the last years, robotics community has focused on the development of globally shared solutions for robot software and architectures, also handling data communications between multiple platforms and devices.
+Dangerous or delicate tasks such as tunnel exploration, inspection, or open space missions all require an available visual stream for human supervision, regardless of the autonomy level of the platform.
+In the last few years, the robotics community has focused on developing globally shared solutions for robot software and architectures and handling data communications between multiple platforms and devices.
 ROS2 \cite{doi:10.1126/scirobotics.abm6074} is the standard operative system for robotic platforms.
 It is a middleware based on a Data Distribution System (DDS) protocol where application nodes communicate with each other through a topic with a publisher/subscriber mechanism.
-However, despite the most recent attempts to improve the reliability and efficiency of message and data packet communications between different nodes and platforms, heavier data transmission such as image streaming is not yet optimized and reliable.
+However, despite the most recent attempts to improve the reliability and efficiency of message and data packet communications between different nodes and platforms, heavier data transmission, such as image streaming, is not yet optimized and reliable.